MicroStrategy/rest-api-docs/docs/common-workflows/modeling/manage-table-objects/retrieve-a-list-of-all-available-table-definitions.md

 ## Retrieve a list of all available tables' definitions

 In this workflow sample, you want to get the definitions of all available tables in the project schema.
-Use the Strategy Tutorial project.
+Use the MicroStrategy Tutorial project.
 Its project ID is `B19DEDCC11D4E0EFC000EB9495D0F44F`.

 :::info